The next course begins in Summer, 2024. Apply below.

 The course is offered via Zoom live stream for full participation.
 In addition, a recorded option with closed captioning is uploaded each week.

-*Payment plans and accommodations/support are definitely available for folks that need it.
+*Payment plans and accommodations/support are definitely available for folks that need them.

 Hi, my name is Berenice.
 I am a queer herbalist who was born in Tenochtitlan (Mexico City) and grew up on Tongva lands (El Monte, CA) since I was 3 years old.
+My Ancestors are from Michoacan, El Valle de Toluca, and Guanajuato in Mexico.
+Plants have been part of my life for many years.
 My mother was my first herbal teacher.
-She raised my two sisters and I with herbal medicine.
-The classes are informed by my mother's teachings and the long relationship I've had with plants.
+She raised my two sisters and I with herbal medicine and remedios caceros (home remedies).
+The classes are informed by my mother's teachings, wisdom that many teachers have shared with me along the way, and the relationship I've had with plants since I was a kid.